ConnerArdman/Code-Quality-Guide/README.md

 *A mostly reasonable approach to JavaScript adapted from [Airbnb's JavaScript Style Guide](https://github.com/airbnb/javascript)*

 > Questions about the changes?
-Most of them were to meet the learning objectives of the course rather than opinions on code style, but feel free to ask [Conner](mailto:ardmanc@uw.edu) any questions.
+Most of them were to meet the learning objectives of the course and simplify the guide for our needs rather than opinions on code style, but feel free to ask [Conner](mailto:ardmanc@uw.edu) any questions.

 **NOTE** All JavaScript Code should be [validated](https://oxford.cs.washington.edu/154lint).